Table of Contents

-In case none of the factors are mandatory for the occurrence of a condition.
+In this case, none of the factors are mandatory for the occurrence of a condition.

-In case of epidemics, the effect which is caused by any damaging factor requires no specific sufficient or necessary condition for the occurrence of the disease.
+In the case of epidemics, an effect that is caused by a damaging factor requires no specific sufficient or necessary conditions for the occurrence of the disease.

 It refers to the degree to which a method or tool is used to generate stable and consistent results.
-It is how dependable and consistent a particular test can measure a given characteristic.
-It is indicated by a reliability coefficient.
-There are several types of reliability, such as:
+Reliability demonstrates how accurately and consistently a particular test can measure a given characteristic.
+It is indicated using a reliability coefficient.
+There are several types of reliability, some of which are as follows:

-Test-retest reliability: A test is taken twice to measure reliable results.
+Test-retest reliability: A test is repeated to measure the reliability of results.
 Repeatability is important to attain reliability.

 Parallel forms reliability: Different versions of assessment tools are used to generate desirable results.
-High-reliability coefficient indicates the tests will yield the same result regardless of which test is taken, while the low-reliability coefficient indicates that the tests are not similar thus they cannot be interchanged.
+A high-reliability coefficient indicates that the outcome will yield similar results regardless of the test that is chosen, while a low-reliability coefficient indicates that the tests are not similar and thus cannot be interchanged.

-Inter-rater reliability: Different raters are approached to find out the accurate results of research.
+Inter-rater reliability: Different raters are approached to determine accurate research results.
 Raters need to be well trained for these reliabilities to be stable.

-Internal consistency reliability: Measures the degree to which different test samples generate the same result.
-This reliability can be affected by the length of a test and the results effectively reveal homogeneous or the heterogeneous nature of sample items.
+Internal consistency reliability: This aspect measures the degree to which different test samples generate the same result.
+This variant of reliability can be affected by the length of a test and results effectively reveal the homogeneous or heterogeneous nature of the test items.

-It refers to the ability of a test measure to estimate a result which is desired to be measured.
-Key points are the characteristics and how well they are measured to the extent that predictions can be made based on test scores.
+It refers to the ability of a test measure to estimate a result that is desired to be measured.
+Key points include the characteristics of the test measure and how well it can measure outcomes, such that predictions can be made based on the test scores.
 Reliability alone is not sufficient to evaluate the required results.
-For ensured reliability, a test should be valid.
-Validity tests can be based on a criterion, content, and the construct or characteristic.
-It is indicated by a validity coefficient.
+For assured reliability, the test measure should be valid.
+Validity tests can be based on a criterion, content, construct, or characteristic and is indicated by a validity coefficient.

-Internal validity refers to zero generalizability concern.
-It shows that the researcher has evidence that the measures taken to an investigation or research purpose have caused what has been observed in a study.
+Internal validity refers to a ‘zero generalizability’ concern.
+It shows that the researcher has evidence that the measures taken in an investigation or research study have caused what was observed in the study.

 It is the degree to which the results of a study can be generalized at a large extent or for the general population.
-The findings of research and experiment are measured to be sufficient for a large population to conclude a specific or required result.
-The requirements of external validity include minimized observer effects, and parsimonious exclusion criteria.
-It generally allows identifying of other causal relationships that may be applied to other possibilities.
+Research and experimental findings are measured such that they are sufficient for a large population to conclude a specific or required result.
+The requirements of external validity include minimized observer effects and parsimonious exclusion criteria.
+It generally allows identifying causal relationships that may be applied to other possibilities.

-There are several threats to be countered by external validity, including overly-specific study characteristics, The Hawthorne effect (human beings tend to alter their behavior when being studied), and the Rosenthal/Experimenter expectancy effect (the researcher may develop a bias based on their expected outcome on their experiments).
-External validity further has two types, i.e., population validity and ecological validity.
+There are several drawbacks to be countered by external validity, including overly-specific study characteristics, the Hawthorne effect (humans tend to alter their behavior when being studied), and the Rosenthal/experimenter expectancy effect (researchers may develop bias regarding the expected outcome of their experiments).
+External validity is of two types, i.e. population and ecological validity.

 It refers to the extent to which the results of an experiment can be generalized to the whole population.
-In case the sample population well represents the reference population, it is known as the population validity.
+In case the sample population is representative of the reference population, it is known as population validity.

-In this case, the environment of the study has a complete resemblance with the real world.
-It is the extent to which the conclusions of a research study match with the generalized findings in the context of the whole population.
+In this case, the environment of the study resembles real-world conditions.
+It is the extent to which the conclusions of a research study match the generalized findings in the context of the whole population.

 Threats to Reliability

-It can occur during measurement reading and recording which would alter the reliability coefficient significantly.
+It can occur during reading and recording of measurements and can alter the reliability coefficient significantly.

-In case the sample selected does not represent the whole population, it can lead to inappropriate and unreliable results of a research or experiment.
+If the selected sample is not representative of the whole population, it can lead to inappropriate and unreliable results in an experiment.

-It refers to the inconsistent characteristics of a subject which is evaluated for the required results.
+It refers to the inconsistent characteristics of measurement that are used to evaluate the required result.